SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 .. literalinclude:: ../examples/customization.py
     :lines: 5-22

 Feel free to explore the source code for additional possibilities.
-If you are missing hook or add a feature useful for others, feel free to submit a push request of get in touch.
+If you are missing hook or add a feature useful for others, feel free to submit a push request.